Classifying Anomalies THrough Outer Density Estimation (CATHODE): Introduction

 Using the R\&D dataset~\cite{gregor_kasieczka_2019_4536377} from the LHC Olympics (LHCO)~\cite{Kasieczka:2021xcg}, we will show that \cathode{} achieves a level of performance (as measured by the significance improvement characteristic) that greatly surpasses both \cwola{} Hunting and \anode{}, across a wide range of signal cross sections. \cathode{} easily outperforms \anode{} because it does not have to directly learn $p_\text{data}$ in the SR, and in particular does not have to learn the sharp increase in $p_\text{data}$ where the signal is localized in all of the features.
 Meanwhile, it outperforms \cwola{} Hunting because of a combination of two effects: one is that in \cathode{}, we can {\it oversample} the outer density estimator, leading to more background events than \cwola{} Hunting has access to (\cwola{} Hunting is limited to the actual data events in the sideband region), and yielding a more powerful classifier.
 Secondly, the features are slightly correlated with $m$ in the LHCO R\&D dataset, and this slightly degrades the performance of \cwola{} Hunting, while \cathode{} is robust.

 We also compare \cathode{} to a fully supervised classifier (i.e.\ trained on labeled signal and background events) and an ``idealized anomaly detector" (trained on data vs.\ perfectly simulated background).
-We demonstrate that \cathode{} nearly saturates the performance of the idealized anomaly detector, and even nearly matches the performance of the fully supervised classifier at low signal efficiencies.
-These approaches (particularly the idealized anomaly detector) place upper bounds on the performance of any data-vs-background anomaly detection technique, and the fact that \cathode{} is nearly saturating them indicates that it is nearly the best that it could possibly be.
+The latter places an upper bound on the performance of any data-vs-background anomaly detection technique, and we show how \cathode{} essentially saturates its performance.
+This means that for the first time, a fully-simulation-independent anomaly detection method has been demonstrated to achieve the theoretical upper bound in sensitivity to new physics.
+The \cathode{} method is basically the best that it could possibly be.

 Finally, as in~\cite{Nachman:2020lpy}, we study the case where $x$ and $m$ are correlated, by adding artificial linear correlations to two of the features in $x$.
-Again we show that \cathode{} (like \anode{}, and unlike \cwola{} Hunting) is largely robust against such correlations, and continues to nearly match the performance of the idealized anomaly detector.
+Again we show that \cathode{} (like \anode{}, and unlike \cwola{} Hunting) is largely robust against such correlations, and continues to match the performance of the idealized anomaly detector.

 In this work, we will concern ourselves solely with signal sensitivity, and reserve the problem of background estimation for future study.
 As long as the \cathode{} classifier does not sculpt features into the invariant mass spectrum, it should be straightforward to combine it with a bump hunt in $m$.